alexch/codelikethis/public/lessons/javascript/scope.md

 # Functions names default to Global

-> Unless a function definition is nested within another function, or a code block, it will be global.
+> Unless a function definition is nested within another function, or a code block, it is global.

 ```javascript
 // global "name" variable